 “Is it bad?” he asked.

 “Not too bad,” Ze answered for me again.

 (By this time, even I was thinking of myself in the third person.)

 Knowing what João was after, I turned the hand over to show him.

-There wasn’t any glee in his tone — he just shook his head and squinted.
-João pushed back my hand and reached down to grab his hardhat.
-Putting it on, he muttered, “Fucking line,” once more and then climbed out.
+There wasn’t any glee in his tone — he shook his head and squinted.
+João pushed my hand back and reached down to grab his hardhat.
+Putting it on, he muttered, “Fucking line,” one more time and then climbed out.

 A wave of exhaustion washed over me then, deep as a tsunami.
-It had been such a long day — it must have started in another century.
+It had been such a long day — feeling as if it had started in another century.
 (One where we lived shorter lives and died painful deaths.)
 Seeing the tangled remnants of my misadventure at the rail, I reached down to begin the cleanup.
 Mamede saw what I was doing and called out from the stern, “Don’t worry about the line.
 We’ll take care of it.
-You should go below and get some sleep.”
+You should go below and sleep.”

 It’s not easy squeezing a large body through a two by two opening with a tender foot and a cut finger.
-You try it!
-Crawling aft, I found my bed just as I’d left it: the old sail spread out between two thick frames, still smelling like a post-grad experiment in tropical molds, still hard as a rock to lie on but better, way better, than a poke in the eye with a sharp stick.
+Crawling aft, I found my bed just as I’d left it — the old sail spread out between two thick frames — still smelling like a post-grad experiment in tropical molds, still hard as a rock to lie on but better, way better, than a poke in the eye with a sharp stick.
 Oh, please—not that!
-Arranging my body and resting my head, the last thing I thought about before falling asleep was holding onto that fish.
+Arranging my body and resting my head, the last thing I thought about before falling asleep was holding that fish.